cns-iu/map4sci/README.md

 The config.sh file contains the configuration parameters for the dataset, which are used by the layout algorithm to generate the visualization.
 Here's a brief overview of the parameters:

 All the `config.sh` files should follow the format as given in [config.example.sh](data-processor/datasets/config.example.sh)

+The `network.dot` file plays a crucial role in generating the graph layout, as it provides input graph data to the ZMLT algorithm.
+Nodes and edges in the network.dot file represent entities or objects in the graph, while labels associated with them provide additional information that can be used to interpret the graph.
+Levels defined in the network.dot file define the hierarchy of the graph, which enables the ZMLT algorithm to visualize the graph with multiple levels of detail.

+Creating and editing the network.dot file can be done manually using a text editor or generated automatically using a script or graph visualization tool.
+Its importance to the ZMLT algorithm implementation cannot be overstated, as it serves as the backbone for generating visually appealing and informative graph layouts.

 ## Change Log